How to Authenticate Evidence in California: A Legal Guide

 Medical Records

-• Medical records are admissible as business records, provided a custodian of records or other duly qualified witness provides proper authentication to meet the foundational requirements of the hearsay exception.
+• Medical records are admissible as business records, provided a custodian of records or other duly qualified witness provides proper authentication to meet the foundational requirements of the business records hearsay exception.

 • Compliance with a subpoena may dispense with the need for a witness to establish the business records exception if the records are produced by the custodian or other qualified witness, together with a declaration of authenticity.